 “I think everything comes down to the fact that we were Columbus’ lab rats, the first colonial experiment of the continent,” Suero adds.

 It is difficult to be comfortable in the middle.
 We are taught that we are white and to be proud of our European ancestry in a way that is clearly biased.
 Other people outwardly reject this, saying we are African, when the reality is that neither of those statements are completely true.
-We also have an indigenous community of Taínos that is the beating heart of our culture.
+We also have an Indigenous community of Taínos that is the beating heart of our culture.

-Caribbeans are uniquely all three at once.
-Taíno, African, and European.
-Using blood quantum to deny our Taíno ancestry then using that same logic to justify homogenizing us as “Spanyards” is not only hypocritical but harmful.
+Caribbeans are uniquely all three at once—Taíno, African, and European.
+Using blood quantum to deny our Taíno ancestry and then using that same logic to justify homogenizing us as “Spaniards” is not only hypocritical but harmful.
 Diaspora wars are always a topic of conversation.
-Yet, within our groups we have micro-diasporic civil wars.
+Yet, within our groups, we have micro-diasporic civil wars.
 We band together when another Black community makes a claim we do not agree with.
 We are stronger as one.

-Suero’s best moments as a journalist are when she centers the voices of afro-descendants.
+Suero’s best moments as a journalist are when she centers the voices of Afro-descendants.

 One of those moments was when she wrote an article for a Mexican magazine called GATO PARDO.
-Suero covered the story of Haitian sugar cane workers who were denied their pension despite years of work.
+Suero covered the story of Haitian sugar cane workers who were denied their pensions despite years of work.

 The sun burns their skin.
 The undocumented Haitians have to work under very harsh conditions.
 There are more men than women.
 The sugar cane industry is dominated by male workers.
 The few women that are there wear their headscarves with the vibrant colors of the Haitian flag.